007Psycho007/gobw/README.md

 ![Demo](./img/demo.png)

 Bitwarden TUI written in Go for Linux.
 GoBW is a interative wrapper around the Bitwarden CLI.
-It uses the Bubblegum Framework as TUI.
+It uses the Bubbletea Framework as TUI.

 # Featues
 - Copy Username and Password